The Needham Question

 7. Glass

 Some have taken the view that the stalling of Chinese scientific development was purely down to just one thing - glass.
-Although China used a small amount of glass for decoration it did not use it for windows or drinking vessels (paper and porcelain were used instead) and so did not develop processes to produce high quality glass.
-It is said that the European skill in making fine, clear glass made all the difference because you need quality glass to make lenses.
+Although China used a small amount of glass for decoration it did not use it for windows or drinking vessels because paper and porcelain were used instead and so China did not develop processes to produce high quality glass.
+Ithas been said that the European skill in making fine, clear glass made all the difference because you need quality glass to make lenses.
 Lenses are used in both microscopes and telescopes and these instruments open up vast areas for scientific study.
 For example the early microscopic images of a flea by Robert Hooke in 1665 caused a great deal of wonderment and excitement and provoked much study of nature.
 Just as significantly glass lenses for spectacles allows scholars to study well into their old age.

 8. Fueling the revolution

-While glass may have been one factor another was coal.
+While glass may have been one material influencing development another was coal.
 Although China has plenty of coal, most of it is not exposed at ground level and has to be mined.
 New machines (weaving, pumping and locomotion) all needed fuel.
-Without access to coal, timber had to be used and China had a severe shortage of fuel after centuries of deforestation.
-With fuel so scarce and expensive, machines were uneconomic to run.
-At Ironbridge , UK where the Industrial Revolution is said to have begun, there was coal, limestone and iron ore all readily to hand; Abraham Darby could easily use the natural resources to set up the mass production of cheap iron.
+Without access to coal, timber had to be used and China had a severe shortage of this fuel after centuries of deforestation.
+With timber so scarce and expensive, new machines were uneconomic to run.
+At Ironbridge ➚, UK where the Industrial Revolution is said to have begun, there was coal, limestone and iron ore all readily to hand; Abraham Darby could easily use the natural resources to set up the mass production of cheap iron.

 9. Far flung lands